iamnamananand996/posthog-rs-design-proposal/architecture/ARCHITECTURE_COMPARISON.md

-# Architecture Comparison: posthog-python vs posthog-rs
+# Architecture Comparison: posthog-python vs posthog-rs (Just for knowledge - NOT for external uses)

 ## File Structure Comparison